 The proofing environment

 The humidity, temperature, airflow and the types of airborne yeasts in the area have a contributing impact on the consistency of a starter.
 It also creates unique sourdough qualities between starters.
 Your starter is unlikely to behave like mine and vice versa.
 Why is California renowned internationally as the best place for sourdough?
 Because the conditions provide a perfect balance for the best strains of yeast and lactic acid bacteria to blossom.

 If you want to adjust your starter to suit a more humid environment, you could get yourself a home proofer to control the humidity.
 But adding less water is a pretty good solution.

 What is the best consistency for a sourdough starter?

 Basic starter recipes follow a 100% hydration to flour and starter.
 This is made from equal amounts of flour, water and existing starter.
-Following this methods produces a slightly wet starter, unless you are using a high absorbent flour.
+Following this method produces a slightly wet starter unless you are using a high absorbent flour.
 But you can adjust the ratio of your starter any way you want.